loneranger5/Skipper/README.md

 # Skipper
-Not much to describe gets your job done inefficiently
+Not much to describe gets your job done not efficiently